| Moving with children We stress careful planning in every

 When summer vacation comes, teens already have new friends with whom to

+enjoy their summer vacation.
 Consider all family members as you

 answer the "when to move" question.
 Learn about the school schedule in your